jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         exception of the provisional ones used during the osseointegration period.</p>\n"
     - question: Can the crown or fixed prosthesis be placed immediately; that is, on the same day as the surgery?
-      answer: "<p>Yes we can with the so-called immediate loading implants, however, for this we must meet a series of ideal conditions sometimes difficult to find.
+      answer: "<p>Yes we can with the so-called immediate loading implants; however, for this we must meet a series of ideal conditions sometimes difficult to find.
 The traditional and even more common protocol is that of deferred load, which includes a period of 3-4 months of waiting between the surgical and